richvigorito/dev-challenges/week3_pubsub/README.md

-# Dev Challenge 00X - Pub/Sub System from Scratch
+# Dev Challenge 003 - Pub/Sub System from Scratch

+## Objective

 Build a lightweight **Publish/Subscribe messaging system** from scratch — no external libraries, frameworks, or brokers allowed!